Azad Hind: INA defeat and Provisional Government collapse

-Relations with the Axis Powers
+Relations with the Axis powers

-Since Subhas Chandra Bose aligned with Empire of Japan and the Axis Powers, which also included Nazi Germany and Fascist Italy, Britain portrayed him as a controversial figure for his official stance against imperialism which would run in opposition against Japanese imperialism in Asia during World War II.
-Bose himself claimed to oppose all manner of colonial practices but claimed Britain as hypocritical in "fighting a war for democracy" while refusing to extend the same respect for democracy and equal rights to their colonial subjects in India.
+Since Subhas Chandra Bose was aligned with the Empire of Japan and the Axis powers, which also included Nazi Germany and Fascist Italy, Britain portrayed him as a controversial figure for his official stance against imperialism which would run contrary to Japanese imperialism in Asia during World War II.
+Bose himself claimed to oppose all manner of colonial practices but labeled Britain as hypocritical in "fighting a war for democracy" while refusing to extend the same respect for democracy and equal rights to their colonial subjects in India.
 Bose opposed British racial policy and declared working for the abolition of racial discrimination with Burmese, Japanese and other Asians.

-Britain accused him of fascism, citing his control over the Provisional Government as strict as evidence of this; and pointed to him wanting to establish a totalitarian state in India with the blessings of the Axis powers.
+Britain accused Bose of fascism, citing his role in the Provisional Government of Azad Hind as evidence of this, and pointed to his wanting to establish a totalitarian state in India with the blessings of the Axis powers.
 Bose believed that parliamentary democracy was unsuitable for India immediately after independence and that a centrally organised, self-sufficient, semi-socialist India under the firm control of a single party was the best course for Indian government.
 Some of his ideas would help shape Indian governmental policy in the aftermath of the country's independence from Britain.

 It has been argued that the fact that Azad Hind was aligned politically with Japan and the Axis Powers may have had more to do with what Bose saw as a pragmatic approach to Indian independence.
 Disillusioned with Congress's non-violent movement, Bose was clearly of the camp that supported exploiting British weakness to gain Indian independence.
 Throughout the existence of Azad Hind, Bose sought to distance himself from Japanese collaboration and become more self-sufficient but found this difficult since the existence of Azad Hind as a governmental entity had only come about with the support of the Japanese, on whom the government and army of Azad Hind were entirely dependent.
 Bose, however, is considered a hero by some in present-day India and is remembered as a man who fought fiercely for Indian independence.
 However, Subhas Chandra Bose had supported Fascism and Nazism before the start of WWII, declaring that India needed "a synthesis of what modern Europe calls socialism and fascism" in a speech in made in Calcutta in 1930.